 - Incorporation Costs: The incorporation process may be costly, especially for owners who have just purchased their property.
 Ongoing and one-time costs include filing fees, finding a professional registered agent, property transfer fees, and compensating the board of directors.

-- Due-on-Sale Clause Activation: Incorporating a rental business may trigger its due-on-sale clause during transfer if the property has a mortgage balance [2] .
+- Due-on-Sale Clause Activation: While paying off mortgage balances typically is not required, transferring property ownership to the business may require lender approval and could trigger a due-on-sale clause in the mortgage agreement [2] .
 Owners may have to pay the balance in full or revise borrowing terms and obtain written permission to transfer ownership.

 Managing Your Incorporated Rental Business